 Two arms, centromere and telomere are three different parts of the chromosome.
 Each part has a different function to do.

 The centromere helps chromosomes to arrange properly during the process of replication, the two arms (“p” arm and “q” arm) have genetic information in the form of genes and the telomeres are the cap of the chromosomes which protects the genetic information of the chromosomes.

 Depending upon the location of the centromere the chromosomes are divided into several categories such as acrocentric, metacentric or submetacentric.
-The chromosome 6 is a medium submetacentric chromosome having the “p” arm slightly shorter than the “q” arm.
+Chromosome 6 is a medium submetacentric chromosome having the “p” arm slightly shorter than the “q” arm.